upc-ghs/modpath-rw/README.md

-# modpath-omp
+# modpath-rw
-MODPATH version 7 with parallel processing of particles implemented with the OpenMP library.
+MODPATH-RW is an extension of MODPATH version 7 implementing particles displacement based on the Random Walk Particle Tracking (RWPT) method.

-Configuration input files are the same that for a normal ``modpath-v7`` simulation, so integration of the parallel version is straightforward.
+Code is built on top of MODPATH-OMP, so it can displace particles in parallel emplying the OpenMP library.

 ## Compilation
 Download source code and access the `make` folder.
 Here execute one of the makefiles with